SciEcon/Intelligent-Economics-XAI-Autumn-2021/project5/Gradescope.md

 # Introduction to Gradescope Resources

 ## About Gradescope
 [Gradescope](https://www.gradescope.com/) can help the instructor to properly administer and grade all of the assessments, no matter online or in-class.
 It is designed to save grading time by enabling scalable assessment in different subjects, including Computer Science, Economics, Mathematics, Engineering, etc ([Singh et al, 2017](https://dl.acm.org/doi/pdf/10.1145/3051457.3051466)).
 It creates a platform for the instructor to make a profile of all the assignments that have been designed, including exams, homework, and codes.
 At the same time, it supports a quick and flexible grading experience by applying detailed feedback with a simple click ([Gradescope at Duke, 2021](https://learninginnovation.duke.edu/gradescope/)).
 Moreover, Gradescope also supports visualization of the rubric level and overall statistics to better understand the students’ progress.
-This platform also explores the potential [AI-assisted grading experience](https://help.gradescope.com/article/mv8qkiux00-instructor-assignment-ai-grading-answer-groups) by applying Natural Language Processing techniques to classify the students’ assignments and thus enable the instructor to grade by groups.
+This platform also explores the potential AI-assisted grading experience by applying Natural Language Processing techniques to classify the students’ assignments and thus enable the instructor to grade by groups([Gutowski, 2020](https://help.gradescope.com/article/mv8qkiux00-instructor-assignment-ai-grading-answer-groups)).
 Overall, this platform optimizes the grading experiences and makes the hands-on experience more efficient.

 ## Gradescope Resources
 - Gradescope Official Website: https://www.gradescope.com/